jonahwilliams/tester/tester/README.md

 ### Test Platforms

 The test platform (Dart VM, Flutter, Web, Flutter Web) can be configured using `--platform`.
 Web platforms require a chrome executable to be available.
+Running code which uses `dart:ui` requires the use of either `flutter` or `flutter_web` platforms.
+Code which uses `dart:html`, `dart:js`, or other JavaScript interop libraries requires the use of `web` or `flutter_web` platforms. `dart:mirrors` is only supported on the `dart` platform.

 ```
 tester --platform=dart test/dart_test.dart
 tester --platform=flutter test/flutter_test.dart
+tester --platform=web test/flutter_test.dart
+tester --platform=flutter_web test/flutter_test.dart
 ```